RANDCorporation/milliondigits/README.md

 * In Table 6, *"Run Test"*, I find 31 additional singles, two additional pairs, 1 fewer run of 3, and eight fewer runs of four

+## Hypotheses

+I hypothesise a number of ways these differences could come about.

+### Error in this code, or original code

+Given that these results are "incredibly close", it seems unlikely.
+Unfortuantely, the original code is lost to time.

+### Transcription Problem

+The digits were originally created on 20,000 punchcards.
+Those went through various iterations and interpretations before ending up on RAND's website as a digital file.
+One of the differences identified could be literally a single bit-flip, which feels "possible".

+### Punchcard Esoterica

+I could find no literature on the subject of punchard machines and error rates.
+Perhaps a hanging chad or dimpled chat?

+Famously, punchcards would occasionally get dropped and a poor tech would have to spend all night reordering them.
+Much of the code in this repository explores the possibility of a deck being out of order.
+I do not find any "smoking gun" cases (a simple re-ordering that would simultaneously explain all the differences), but a number of candidate reorderings that can explain each individual difference.

+### Changes over time

+The originalmost paper was missing a digit in print.
+Various other iterations and editions have occurred over time; it's possible that these differences appear later.

+## Other explorations and tests

+The "ocr" folder includes scripts necessary to extract images from PDFs of the original paper on RAND's website, for running through a simple AI/image recognition tool.
+The digits handled this way do seem to align with that in the digital file.

+I estimated it would cost ~3k USD to human-OCR this with Mechanical Turk.

+"MDSearch" is a simple Java GUI for automatically populating the search table and querying it.

 ## Conclusions

 * None of these differences are statistically significant,